 Let's see what's around the bend!

-I've been "officially" interested in spiritual teachings since around 1990.
-But I started asking deep life questions when I was six, so I guess the "spiritual instinct," as Adyashanti calls it, has been fairly strong for me since childhood.
+I've been exploring spiritual teachings since around 1990.
+But I started asking deep life questions when I was six.
+So, I guess the "spiritual instinct," as Adyashanti calls it, has been fairly strong for me since childhood.
 I had out-of-body experiences, powerful dreams, premonitions, remote viewing and other psychic type stuff that weren't explainable.
 I didn't continue down the path of trying to further develop these senses or skills, but they had a lasting impression on me.
-They pointed at something... a potential, or possibility of the world be other than how I normally viewed it.
-I was curious, yet most people around me didn't share the curiosity and adults didn't have answers.
+They pointed to something... a potential, or possibility of the world be other than how I normally view it.
+I was curious, yet most people around me didn't share the curiosity and adults didn't have answers to my questions.

 Over the three decades since my mid-twenties, I followed a number of paths.
-I was a disciple of a Master who taught a Quan Yin sound-light meditation, explored the path of a yogi, completed A Course in Miracles in 2014, tried out Kashmir Shaiva Tantra, was part of Gangaji's sangha for many years, studied the Tao Te Ching, began diving into self-inquiry and contemplation practices, and at the age of 54 thankfully found my way to Buddhist teachings.
-What I've ended up with, it would seem, is a mix of practices that combine several non-dual traditions: Advaita Vedanta, Taoism, and nonsectarian Buddhism.
+I was a disciple of a Master who taught a Quan Yin sound-light meditation, explored the path of a yogi, completed A Course in Miracles in 2014, tried out Kashmir Shaiva Tantra, was part of Gangaji's sangha (and Advaita Vedanta teachings) for many years, studied the Tao Te Ching, began diving into self-inquiry and contemplation practices, and at the age of 54 found myself suddenly adopting Buddhism with great enthusiasm.

 Though I sometimes feel called to live the quiet life of a hermit, I haven't stopped working or being a friend or a relative to people I love, or participating in society.
 Rather, I try to let the most important thing be what informs how I show up in the unfolding of life as I perceive it.